nsuke/protobuf-qml/INSTALL.md

 This library uses C++11 features only available for Visual C++ 2015 or later.

 Since there's no Qt binary release for Visual C++ 2015 yet, you'll need to either wait for Qt 5.6.0 or build Qt yourself.
+Also, MinGW build might work.

 Install dependencies